popzeka/nexus-utils/README.md

 pip install -r requirements.txt
 ```

-### 3. Configuration
+### Configuration

-Create a file named `.env` in the root directory of the project.
-This file will store your sensitive configuration.
-Populate it with the following variables:
+Create a `.env` file in the project's root directory.
+This file stores your sensitive configuration.
+Populate it with the following variables, replacing the placeholder values:

 ```ini
 # --- Source Chain (e.g., Ethereum Goerli) ---